 6 Timeliness and punctuality

-The statistics is published between 35 and 40 days after the end of the month.
-The punctuality is high, with delays happening very rarely.
+The statistics are published between 35 and 40 days after the end of the month.
+The punctuality is high, with very few delays in relation to the scheduled release dates.

 6.1 Timeliness and time lag - final results